ROSS GRIEVE - FSWPP

 We don’t always start in our dream job of choice, and I spent three years in retail and one as a graphic artist.
 Those three retail years were brilliant for people skills and learning to deal with and read people, all skills that as photographers we use every day.

 Skip forward to the present day, I have been a photographer for almost 25 years.
 I love it, the people you meet, the stories we share.
 As photographers, no matter what genre you’re into, we are all some kind of historian.
 But to make this even more effective we need to ensure that those memories don't stay on a hard drive, we need to get them printed.
 I guess I’ve always loved seeing images printed, they are more appeasing and much easier to access, especially if they are on show in your home.
 Print is king and will always be in my mind.

-Ross is an Associate of The Societies of Wedding and Portrait Photographers (SWPP)
+Ross is a Fellow of The Societies of Wedding and Portrait Photographers (SWPP)